pychuang/ll-api/README.rst

     )

 Create a local copy of the config/livinglabs.ini file and edit it to add the USERSECRET password to the mongodb section.
+Put this password in quotes.
 Also edit the database name if you wish.

 .. sourcecode:: bash